1969 US Open – Women's singles

 Margaret Court defeated Nancy Richey in the final, 6–2, 6–2 to win the women's singles tennis title at the 1969 US Open.
-It was her third major singles title of the year, her third US Open singles title and her sixteenth singles major overall.
-Court would go on to win the next five majors, setting the record for most consecutive major titles in the Open Era at six.
+It was her third US singles title and 16th singles major overall.
+Court did not lose a set during the tournament.
+She would go on to win the next five majors, setting the record for most consecutive major titles in the Open Era at six.

 Virginia Wade was the defending champion, but lost in the semifinals to Court.

 Seeds

 The seeded players are listed below.
 Margaret Court is the champion; others show the round in which they were eliminated.